 Check with a breastfeeding specialist

 Discussing your baby’s history with an IBCLC lactation consultant can be useful if you suspect your baby has lactose overload as it can sometimes be confused with #3 Not Enough Milk or #4 An allergy to something in mother’s diet.
 Staying on one breast per feed or for a period of time (block feeding) can sometimes be helpful with true oversupply.
-For more information see Lactose Intolerance in Babies and read more about oversupply here and see Milk Allergy in Babies.
+For more information see Lactose Intolerance in Babies, read more about oversupply here and see Milk Allergy in Babies.